ZachSaucier/Just-Read/README.md

 #### Q: How can I have Just Read auto-save my changes?

-Just Read has an option under Options -> Additional options -> "Backup the most recent Just Read page (in case of accidental closure)." that does this.
+Just Read has an option under Options -> "Backup the most recent Just Read page (in case of accidental closure)." that does this.
 If you make any changes on a page, if you are on that same page it will load the old version if enabled.

 *[Back to FAQ question list](https://github.com/ZachSaucier/Just-Read/#faq)*